ViliusLuneckas/metro-ui-rails/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add these lines to your application's Gemfile:

+    gem 'therubyracer'
     gem 'metro-ui-rails'

-And then execute:
+And then execute in command line:

     $ bundle

 ## Installing to Rails project:

+Run rails generator:

+    rails generate metro:install

+### Or install it manually

 Require metro-ui/metro.less in your application.less: